Ex Machina (comics): Federal politics and series ending

 After declining to run for re-election, Hundred goes on to become the United States ambassador to the United Nations.
 Hundred reveals his final act as Mayor on September 1, 2006, with the rebuilding of the Twin Towers to inspire New York and the world.
-A year later, Mitchell has a horrifying vision revealing that there are multiple versions of him having conquered several realities & and will never stop trying ways to invade his, as they are all "together".
-Later, having spent a year in prison and with his family abandoning him, a drunken and disheveled Bradbury comes to Hundred, revealing that he's always been in love with him.
+A year later, Mitchell has a horrifying vision revealing that there are multiple versions of him having conquered several realities and will never stop trying ways to invade his, as they are all "together".
+Later, having spent a year in prison and with his family abandoning him, a drunken and disheveled Bradbury comes to Hundred, revealing that he has always been in love with him.
 When a stunned Hundred pushes him away, noting that his friend is drunk, a furious Bradbury punches him and leaves him for good.

 In January 2008, Kremlin summons Hundred to his home, threatening to release Suzanne's files indicating Hundred used his powers to fix the mayoral election, determined to keep Mitchell a hero to New York.
 Mitchell refuses, saying he can do more to help the world as President.
 Kremlin initially threatens to shoot Mitchell, but then turns his gun on himself.
 Instead of trying to stop him, Mitchell uses his powers to make the gun go off, killing Kremlin.

 Hundred looks back his four years in office, from 2002 through "godforsaken 2005", with a look of dejection.
 It is revealed on the final issue that he was actually talking to the jetpack he used to wear during his time as The Great Machine.
-On the final pages, we learn that Hundred lives in Number One Observatory Circle as the Vice President of the United States under President John McCain.
+On the final pages, it is revealed that Hundred lives in Number One Observatory Circle as the Vice President of the United States under President John McCain.
 As he looks at a picture of his former friends, he pronounces the last words of the series: "Fade to black".

 Collected editions

-Ex Machina has been collected in the following trade paperbacks:

-The series has also been released in deluxe hardcovers, the first of which was released on June 25, 2008.

-In March 2020, the first of two compendium volumes was released, with the second to be published in February 2021:

-Finally, the entire series has been released in a one volume omnibus hardcover edition.